OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 the first or the last character in the group expression, in which case it matches just to itself.

-*@* Matches the character last matched to ? or group-expression.
-For example ?\*@ matches to all strings which begin with the same character they end.
-However, if there is neither ? nor \[\] expression at the left side of @ in the pattern, then @ matches just to itself. (e.g. \*@\* should match to all e-mail addresses).
+*`@`* Matches the character last matched to `?` or group-expression.
+For example `?*@` matches to all strings which begin with the same character as they end with.
+However, if there is neither `?` nor `[]` expression at the left side of `@` in the pattern, then `@` matches just to itself. (e.g., `*@*` should match to all e-mail addresses).

-Any other characters match ONLY to themselves, that is, not even to the upper- or lowercase variants of the same letter.
-Use expression like
-\[Wo\]\[Oo\]\[Rr\]\[Dd\] if you want to find any mixed-case variant of the word "word", or use the substring search explained below.
+Any other characters match ONLY to themselves, that is, not even to the upper- or lower-case variants of the same letter.
+Use expressions like `[Wo][Oo][Rr][Dd]` if you want to find any mixed-case variant of the word "`word`", or use the substring search explained below.

-However, if the pattern begins with an at-sign (@) then we compare the rest of pattern to string with the fuzzy matching, allowing differences of few characters in quality and quantity (length).
-If there is more than one @ in the beginning of pattern they are all skipped, and so many additional liberties are given for the match function.
-The more @-signs there are in the beginning, the more fuzzy (liberal) is the search.
-For
-example: pattern "@Johnson" will match to string "Jonsson" and pattern "@@Johnson" will match also to "Jansson".
+However, if the pattern begins with an at-sign (`@`), then we compare the rest of pattern to string with the fuzzy matching, allowing differences of few characters in quality and quantity (length).
+If there is more than one `@` in the beginning of pattern, they are all skipped, and many additional liberties are taken for the match function.
+The more `@` signs there are at the beginning, the more fuzzy (liberal) is the search.
+For example, pattern "`@Johnson`" will match string "`Jonsson`", and pattern "`@@Johnson`" will also match to "`Jansson`".

-If the pattern begins with two asterisks, then we do diacritic- and case insensitive substring search, trying to find the string given in the rest of pattern from the datum string.
+If the pattern begins with two asterisks (`**`), then we do diacritic- and case-insensitive substring search, trying to find the string given in the rest of pattern from the datum string.

-"\*\*escort" will match to "Ford Escort vm.
-1975".
+"`**escort`" will match to "`Ford Escort vm.
+1975`".

-If there are any ISO8859.1 diacritic letters (e.g. vowels with accents or umlaut-signs, or letters like the Spanish n with \~ (tilde)) present in the datum string, then the plain unaccented (7-bit ASCII) variant of the same letter in the pattern string will match to it.
-But if there are any diacritic letter specified in the pattern string, then it will match only to the upper- or lowercase variant of exactly the same diacritic letter.
+If there are any ISO8859.1 diacritic letters (e.g., vowels with accents or umlauts, or letters like the Spanish `n` with `~` (tilde)) present in the datum string, then the plain unaccented (7-bit ASCII) variant of the same letter in the pattern string will match to it.
+However, if there is any diacritic letter specified in the pattern string, then it will match only to the upper- or lower-case variant of exactly the same diacritic letter.

-The rationale behind this is that the people entering the information to database can use the exact spelling for the word, for example writing the word "Citroen" with the umlaut-e (e with two dots above it), as it is actually written in French, and the people who search for the Citroens can still find it without need to remember the exact orthography of the French, by just giving a word "citroen".
-And this allows also the people who have just plain 7-bit ASCII keyboards to search for the words like Ra"a"kkyla" (place in Finland, a" means umlaut-a, i.e. a with two dots above it), just by entering the word raakkyla.
+The rationale behind this is that the people entering the information to the database can use the exact spelling for the word &mdash; for example, writing the word "Citroen" with the umlaut-e (e with two dots above it, <code>&#235;</code>), as it is actually written in French &mdash; and the people who search for "Citro&#235;n" can still find it without having to remember the exact orthography of the French, by just giving the word "`citroen`".
+This also allows people who have just plain 7-bit ASCII keyboards to search for words like `Ra"a"kkyla"` (a place in Finland, `a"` means umlaut-a, i.e., a with two dots above it, <code>&#228;</code>), just by entering the word `raakkyla`.

-So the following holds with the substring searches:
+So the following hold for substring searches:

-1\) Any non-alphabetic character in the pattern matches just to itself in the datum string (e.g. ? to ? and 3 to 3).
+1. Any non-alphabetic character in the pattern matches just to itself in the datum string (e.g., `?` to `?` and `3` to `3`).

-2\) Any 7-bit ASCII letter (A-Z and a-z without any diacritic signs) in the pattern matches to any diacritic variant of the same letter (as well as to same 7-bit ASCII letter) in the datum string, either in the upper- or lowercase.
+2. Any 7-bit ASCII letter (`A-Z` and `a-z` without any diacritic signs) in the pattern matches to any diacritic variant of the same letter (as well as to the same 7-bit ASCII letter) in the datum string, either in upper- or lower-case.

-3\) Any diacritic letter (8-bit ISO8859.1 letter) in the pattern matches only to the same letter (in the upper- or lowercase) in the datum string.
+3. Any diacritic letter (8-bit ISO8859.1 letter) in the pattern matches only to the same letter (in upper- or lower-case) in the datum string.

 > **Note**
 >
-> because the internal matching functions use macros which consider also
+> Because the internal matching functions use macros which also consider
-> the characters like: @, \[, \\, \], and ^ to be letters, they will
+> characters like: `@`, `[`, `\`, `]`, and `^` to be letters, they will
-> match against characters \`, {, |, }, and \~ respectively, which is
+> match against characters ``` ` ```, `{`, `|`, `}`, and `~`, respectively,
-> just all right, because in some older implementations of European
+> because in some older implementations of European
-> character sets those characters mark the uppercase and lowercase
+> character sets, those characters mark the uppercase and lowercase
 > variants of certain diacritic letters.

-It is generally better to match too liberally and so maybe sometimes give something entirely off the wall to the user, than to miss something important because of too strict criteria.
+It is generally better to match too liberally, and so maybe sometimes give something entirely off the wall to the user, than to miss something important because of too-strict criteria.

-Of course, when searching from the data which contains text in some wide-character format (like certain coding systems for Japanese and Chinese where one character is coded with two bytes) neither fuzzy matching function nor nc\_strstr function presented here should be used, as they would often match on entirely spurious cases.
+Of course, when searching from the data which contains text in some wide-character format (like certain coding systems for Japanese and Chinese, where one character is coded with two bytes), neither fuzzy matching function nor `nc_strstr` function presented here should be used, as they would often match on entirely spurious cases.

 <a id="id72-the-top-select-option"></a>